Skip to content

 Santorini

-The island’s capital Fira often called Thira like the island itself, is the island’s hotspot and one of the most popular Santorini sites.
-To reach the city, you can either take the cable car up to Fira or take the 588 steps of the Karavolades stairs.
-However, we recommend taking the cable car to Fira, this way you will enjoy a breathtaking panoramic view of Fira and the Caldera.
+The island’s capital, Fira, often called Thira, like the island itself, is its hotspot and one of the most famous Santorini sites.
+You can take the cable car to Fira or the 588 steps of the Karavolades stairs to reach the city.
+However, we recommend taking the cable car to Fira; this way, you will enjoy a breathtaking panoramic view of Fira and the Caldera.

-Once in Fira, there is a wide range of Santorini sights to marvel at; starting with the sensational view of the deep blue Mediterranean Sea and the Caldera, in addition to the typical white houses with colorful windows and doors to the narrow streets with stores, souvenir stores, bars, taverns and restaurants lining them…… In Fira, there is something for everyone.
+Once in Fira, there is a wide range of Santorini sights to marvel at, starting with the sensational view of the deep blue Mediterranean Sea and the Caldera, in addition to the typical white houses with colourful windows and doors to the narrow streets with stores, souvenir stores, bars, taverns and restaurants lining them…… In Fira, there is something for everyone.

-If you are looking for one of those famous churches with blue roofs, then you should head to the Catholic Church of the Assumption, better known as the Three Bells of Fira Church, in Firostefani – a suburb of Fira.
-The church is one of the few ones in Fira and the surrounding area.
+If you are looking for one of those famous churches with blue roofs, you should head to the Catholic Church of the Assumption, better known as the Three Bells of Fira Church, in Firostefani – a suburb of Fira.
+The church is among the few in Fira and the surrounding area.

 Oia…O Magnificent!